nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_discovery.rst

 The same actions are taken if the peripheral's VID and PID value combination is unknown to the central.

 The nRF Desktop central works only with predefined subset of peripherals.
-The mentioned peripherals must be described in the :file:`ble_discovery_def.h` file.
+The mentioned peripherals must be described in the configuration file.

 .. |ble_discovery| replace:: Bluetooth® LE discovery module